zjykzj/ModelFlow/README.md

 ## Background

 As a computer vision engineer, how to better apply image algorithms to landing scenes is crucial.
-In practice, C++ can provide a faster reasoning speed and a more practical deployment platform; In addition, Python can provide faster simulation and processing.
+In practice, C++ can provide a faster reasoning speed and a more practical deployment platform; In addition, Python can provide more convenient simulation and processing.

 ## Maintainers